Container carriage risks in today maritime trade

 Everyone engaged in container carriage knows that line carriage terms provide the free of charge period of cargo stay at the discharge port.
 When such period expires additional payment for cargo stay shall be charged on a daily basis.

-When it comes to such common case in trade practice as cargo rejection by the Buyer, the consignee/Seller under the Bill of Lading may be responsible for cargo storage payment for the whole period until the dispute is settled.
-Demurrage accrued by the carrier may often exceed cargo cost.
+When it comes to such a common case in trade practice as cargo rejection by the Buyer, the consignee/Seller under the Bill of Lading may be responsible for cargo storage payment for the whole period until the dispute is settled.
+Demurrage accrued by the carrier may often exceed cargo costs.

-It is fair to say that sometimes line carriers are ready to provide discounts for demurrage amount, but such process is selective and unclear.
+It is fair to say that sometimes line carriers are ready to provide discounts for the demurrage amount, but such a process is selective and unclear.

-In our practice, our client faced similar situation and, without any hope to receive some earnings from the sale, was ready to pay most of demurrage in case of discount.
+In our practice, our client faced a similar situation and, without any hope to receive some earnings from the sale, was ready to pay most of the demurrage in case of a discount.
 Long-term negotiations based on the client’s position brought him such a discount.

 Risks borne by line carrier